-Whether you've recently upgraded to Windows 10, or updated from Windows 8 to Windows 8.1, you may be running low on disk space.
-That's because Windows installs a completely new version and keeps the old one around just in case you want to go back (downgrade) to the previous version.
+Whether you've recently upgraded to Windows 10, or Windows 10 itself had a significant update, you may be running low on disk space.
+That's because Windows installs a completely new version and keeps the old one around just in case you want to go back to the previous version.
 You may have already discovered that the folder is pretty sizable, and can use as much as 30GB of space.
 If you have a small-capacity SSD to run Windows, that's a significant amount of space gone, so you're probably wondering if you can delete it and, if so, how to go about it.

-You should see Windows.old in File Explorer because it's not a hidden folder.
+You'll find the Windows.old in File Explorer because it's not a hidden folder.
 Open File Explorer by pressing Windows+E and go to 'This PC' and then click on OS C: (it's usually C but may be another letter).
-After the 'Windows' folder should be Windows.old.
+Below the 'Windows' folder should be Windows.old.

-But unless your low disk space situation is causing problems, we suggest leaving the Windows.old folder where it is until you've made sure you're happy with your upgrade, and all your files and settings are in place.
-Don't try and delete the folder in File Explorer.
+But unless your low disk space situation is causing problems, we suggest leaving the Windows.old folder where it is as the files will be removed automatically, eventually.
+If you do need that space back, don't try and delete the folder in File Explorer.
 The proper way to do it is as follows.

 Click the button marked Clean up system files (it may ask you to select your system drive again - select the letter for the drive where Windows is installed) and the utility will then give you a list of items you can clean up.
 Tick the box next to Previous Windows installation(s) to make sure the Windows.OLD folder is completely removed.
 You may find other files in here you wish to delete to help with your disk space problem, so you can select those, too.

 Now click on OK and select Delete files.
 After a few minutes the files should be gone, and your disk space restored.